mattermost/docs/source/collaborate/learn-about-roles.rst

  <p class="mm-label-note">Also available in legacy Mattermost Enterprise Edition E10 or E20</p>

-The person who creates a channel is assigned the Channel Admin role for that channel.
-People with the Channel Admin role have the following privileges:
+The person who creates a channel is assigned the channel admin role for that channel.
+People with the channel admin role have the following privileges:

-- Ability to assign the Channel Admin role to other members of the channel.
+- Ability to assign the channel admin role to other members of the channel.
-- Ability to remove the Channel Admin role from other holders of the Channel Admin role.
+- Ability to remove the channel admin role from other holders of the channel admin role.
 - Ability to remove members from the channel.
 - Ability to configure channel actions that automate tasks based on trigger conditions, such as :ref:`joining a channel <collaborate/join-leave-channels:join a channel>` or :doc:`sending a message </collaborate/send-messages>` in a channel.